 Ultimately, the California federal jury said “No” and awarded only $7.4 million in direct damages, based on figures calculated and presented by the defendant’s testifying experts.
 The Best Buy plaintiffs had asked for $770 million in total damages based on the plaintiffs’ economic experts’ analysis, and $230 million for direct purchases alone.
 The jury also found the defendant, Toshiba Corporation, not liable for conspiracy to fix the prices of TFT-LCD panels.

 In this case, and others like it, top economic experts took similar roads and reached vastly different endpoints.
 Analyzing differences in statistical specification may seem challenging for both counsel and the jury, but understanding economists’ beliefs about human behavior, organizational activities, firm characteristics, market dynamics, and, in this case, determinants of costs is likely to be more intuitive and, ultimately, more helpful in assisting the trier of fact to evaluate the relative merits of two opposing claims. ■

-Pierre Cremieux and Aaron Yeater are Managing Principals in the Boston office.
+Pierre Cremieux is President of Analysis Group and Aaron Yeater is a Managing Principal in the Boston office.

 From Analysis Group Forum: 2015 Year in Review